openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 **To avoid confusion: Turn off all other Nightscout pills that use *static* COB calculations.**

-## How to display basal changes ("render basal")
+### How to display basal changes ("render basal")

 ICYMI: we recommend that you "render"/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
 To do so, select "Default" or "Icicle" from the "Render Basal" pull-down menu in the Settings.

-## How to display OpenAPS purple prediction/forecast lines
+### How to display OpenAPS purple prediction/forecast lines

 Click the three dots next to your timeframe horizon (3HR, 6HR, 12HR, 24HR) and then enable “Show OpenAPS Forecasts”.
+Don't see this option?
+Check and make sure you added this variable.

 ### Understanding the OpenAPS pill